friendly-bits/geoblocker-bash/README.md

 - obviously, needs bash (*may* work on some other shells but I do not test on them)

 additional mandatory pre-requisites: to install, run ```sudo apt install ipset wget jq```
-- wget (or alternatively curl) is used by the "fetch" and "check_ip_in_ripe" scripts to download lists from the internet registry
+- wget (or alternatively curl) is used by the "fetch" and "check-ip-in-registry" scripts to download lists from the internet registry
 - ipset utility is a companion tool to iptables (used by the "apply" script to create efficient iptables rules)
 - jq - Json processor (used to parse ip lists downloaded from RIPE)

-optional: the check_ip_in_ripe.sh script requires grepcidr. install it with ```sudo apt install grepcidr```
+optional: the check-ip-in-registry.sh script requires grepcidr. install it with ```sudo apt install grepcidr```
-- grepcidr - efficiently filters ip addresses matching CIDR patterns (used by check_ip_in_ripe.sh to check if an ip address belongs to a subnet from a list of subnets)
+- grepcidr - efficiently filters ip addresses matching CIDR patterns (used to check if an ip address belongs to a subnet from a list of subnets)

 ## **Notes**

-1) Only the *install, *uninstall, *manage (also called by running 'geoblocker-bash' after installation) and check_ip_in_ripe.sh scripts are intended as user interface.
+1) Only the *install, *uninstall, *manage (also called by running 'geoblocker-bash' after installation) and check-ip-in-registry.sh scripts are intended as user interface.
 The *manage script saves the config to a file and implements coherency checks between that file and the actual firewall state.
 While you can run the other scripts individually, if you make changes to firewall geoblocking rules, next time you run the *manage script it may insist on reverting those changes since they are not reflected in the config file.

 2) Firewall config, as well as automatic subnet list updates, is made persistent via cron jobs: a periodic job running by default on a daily schedule, and a job that runs at system reboot (after 30 seconds delay).
 Either or both cron jobs can be disabled (run the *install script with the -h option to find out how).